-Students entering Augsburg's MSW program with a bachelor's degree from a discipline other than social work are classified as foundation students.
-Full-time foundation students are enrolled in a two year program.
-Part-time foundation students are enrolled in a four year program.
+Students entering Augsburg's MSW program with a bachelor's degree from a discipline other than social work are classified as generalist students.
+Full-time generalist students are enrolled in a two year program.
+Part-time generalist students are enrolled in a four year program.